kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1983</span> A motley crue of NPA hitmen, military SWAT soldiers and CIA operatives assassinate Senator Benigno "Ninoy" Aquino Jr. from fifty different angles after the deducing the airport where his plane will land from his name.

-- <span class=year>1986</span> Marcos ally General Favian Fer discovers racy love letters between Defense Secretary Juan Ponce Enrile and RAM leader Gregorio Honasan and orders them arrested.
+- <span class=year>1986</span> Marcos ally General Favian Fer erupts with jealousy after he discovers racy love letters between Defense Secretary Juan Ponce Enrile and RAM leader Gregorio Honasan and orders them arrested.
 The lovers elope to Camp Crame on EDSA.

 - <span class=year>1986</span> Trapped in a massive traffic in EDSA highway, tens of thousands of commuters decide to leave their buses and walk home, clogging the highway and accidentally triggering the People Power Revolution that drive President Marcos from power.
 Corazon "Heart" Aquino becomes president.